CSIS-iLab/nuclearnetwork_wp/wp-content/themes/csisnuclearnetwork/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Reconnecting Asia is derived from the Chaplin Theme, Copyright 2019 Anders Norén Chaplin Theme is distributed under the terms of the GNU GPL version 2.0
+Nuclear Network is derived from the Chaplin Theme, Copyright 2019 Anders Norén Chaplin Theme is distributed under the terms of the GNU GPL version 2.0

-Reconnecting Asia bundles the following third-party resources:
+Nuclear Network bundles the following third-party resources:

 Illustrations in screenshot.png by Tammie Lister
 License: Creative Commons Zero (CC0), https://creativecommons.org/publicdomain/zero/1.0/